Highlights of the Program

 Samaa Technologies

-• Generating reactive metal oxidants in-situ to remove heavy metals and radioactive isotopes
+• Generating reactive metal oxidants in situ to remove heavy metals and radioactive isotopes

 • Offering a cost-effective, modular approach to meet environmental and operational goals